supernoter/noter/docs/index.md

 # Reference

-Access help within the editor with CTRL-h or F1.
+Access help within the editor with CTRL-H or F1.

 ## Keyboard Shortcuts